MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-trace-generateevent-transact-sql.md

 To capture the events fired by this stored procedure using [Extended Events](../extended-events/extended-events.md), add the `user_info` event to an event session.
 For more information, see [CREATE EVENT SESSION](../../t-sql/statements/create-event-session-transact-sql.md).
 The `user_info` event is fired for any user-defined event ID value passed to the `@eventid` parameter.

 Only ID numbers of user-defined events may be used with `sp_trace_generateevent`.
-An error is raised if other event ID numbers are used.
+An error is raised if any other event ID number is used.

 The parameters of this stored procedure are strictly typed.
 If the data type of the value passed to a parameter does not match the parameter data type specified in its description, the stored procedure returns an error.